 There are one to three generations per year.

 Eggplants, peppers, potatoes, and tomatoes (these are members of the nightshade family, also called the tomato family or potato family).

 Adults and grubs feed on leaves; a heavy infestation can defoliate a plant.

-Organic Controls: Mulch well with a 1-foot layer of clean hay or straw.
+There are several defenses against Colorado potato beetles.
+Mulch well with a 1-foot layer of clean hay or straw.
 Handpick eggs and crush them (eggs resemble ladybug eggs but are larger and more orange).
 Handpick larvae and drop them in soapy water.
 Apply rotenone, spinosad, or neem as a last resort if the infestation is bad (these natural insecticides will also kill beneficial insects so apply in the evening when beneficial insects are less active).

 Here is what you can do seasonally to control Colorado potato beetles:

 - Before planting: Plant an early maturing potato variety.
 Pull out nightshade-family weeds in spring before beetles emerge; these weeds can serve as food sources and egg-laying sites.
 Rotate tomato family crops from one place to another in your garden each year; this will make it harder for beetles to find the crop.
 Plant nectar crops to attract beneficial insects such as spindled soldier bugs; soldier bugs feed on potato beetles.